DIDSR/calzone/paper/paper.md

 # Other features
 ## Confidence intervals

 In addition to point estimates of calibration performance, `calzone` also provides functionality to compute confidence intervals for all metrics.
 For most metrics, this is computed through bootstrapping.
+The only exception is the confidence intervals from the reliability diagram.
 The user can specify the number of bootstrap samples and the confidence level.
 ```python
 from calzone.metrics import CalibrationMetrics